Sree14hari/Currency-Converter/README.md

-Here’s a professional and informative `README.md` file suitable for the release version of the [Currency Converter](https://github.com/Sree14hari/Currency-Converter.git) project.
-This assumes it's a Flutter-based currency converter app:

----

 # 💱 Currency Converter

 A simple and intuitive Flutter application for converting currencies in real-time using live exchange rates.
 This app is designed for seamless conversion between multiple global currencies with a clean UI and smooth user experience.